nickfallon/catalyst/README.md

 ### Bugs/to-do

 - `user` table (or `.env.JOIN_USER_TABLE` equivalent) can be openly queried. restrict to admin only or add environment variable/list of restricted tables.

+- Make sure your foreign keys have unique names, otherwise endpoints between tables that don't have relationships will be generated.